 2. Get some food prep gloves and wear them when you work with chiles.

 3. Fresh or dried, it’s best to ‘field strip’ your chiles prior to use.
-Remove the top, inner membrane, (Or pith), and seeds and discard them, the guts and seeds are where most of the heat comes from.
+Remove the top, inner membrane, (Or pith), and discard that – Contrary to popular myth, the seeds of a Chile isn’t where the heat is – It’s in that pith between the meat of the chili and the seed pods.

 4. Don’t touch your eyes, nose or mouth right after prepping chiles, (Other than for field testing, as discussed above).